-Sixty-nine years ago this week one of the most remarkable conversation of the nuclear took place.
+Seventy-one years ago this week one of the most remarkable conversation of the nuclear took place.
 (See partial transcript.)

 Gen. Leslie Groves, head of the Manhattan Project (with J. Robert Oppenheimer, above), had received a telex the day before from Los Alamos, as scientists asked for information on those reports from Japan.
 Groves responded that they were nothing but "a hoax" or "propaganda."
 The top radiation expert at Los Alamos also used the word "hoax."
 Knowing that the press would be seeking his official response, Groves called Lt.
 Col. Charles Rea, a doctor at Oak Ridge hospital (part of the bomb project).
 According to the official transcript, Rea called the reports of death-by-radiation "kind of crazy" and Groves joked, "Of course, it's crazy--a doctor like me can tell that."